drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/3_using_in_deploy.md

 The rest of this page is optional, you have all you need to write a Drash server in Deploy (assuming you read the rest of our documentation!).
 But feel free to read on for a visual representation of how you might create a Drash server in Deploy.

-Below are the required configurations.
-You cannot create a Drash server without these.

 ## Getting Started

 Here is a basic Drash server.
-It defines a resource to handle requests to `/`, and creates a server to listen on `localhost` and port `3000`..
+It defines a resource to handle requests to `/`, and creates a server to listen on `localhost` and port `3000`.
 It then `run`s the server just like you would if you're developing outside of Deploy:

 ```typescript
 import * as Drash from "./deps.ts"